 - The Power of DSP

 - Electronic Architecture

 This model isn’t some animal, and it’s not your typical caged parrot.

-This Parrot comes various colors and supports WiFi and Bluetooth.
+It comes in various colors and supports WiFi and Bluetooth.
 Although Bluetooth doesn’t support aptX, a codec that helps achieve CD-quality audio, it’s capable of Near Field Communication (NFC).
 This factor is good news for Android devices.
-You can just place an Android device on the speaker and poof!
+You can place an Android device on the speaker, and poof!
 It’ll be paired for Bluetooth streaming.

-Its dock is known for its support for all current iPlayers, but it also boasts of capacity to function as an Airplay speaker.
+Its dock is known for its support for all current iPlayers, but it also boasts the capacity to function as an Airplay speaker.
 Posh wireless streaming at your fingertips.